RokuHanmar/Blackjack/README.md

 # Blackjack
-An attempt at making blackjack in Python, Java and C
+An attempt at making blackjack in Python, Java, JavaScript and C

 Inspired by a COMP228 assignment, which asked me to do this in Swift (this will not be uploaded to avoid breaching Academic Integrity).
 This is Pontoon style blackjack, as opposed to Crazy Eights